 Dr. Cabellon is currently building his publications, beginning with a recent chapter in the New Directions for Student Services (NDSS) series published in the fall of 2015.
-Currently, he is serving as co-editor for a special volume of NDSS on technology (due out in September of 2016) and is writing another chapter for a special volume of New Directions for Student Leadership (due out in 2017).
+Currently, he is serving as co-editor for a special volume of NDSS on technology (due out in 2016) and is writing another chapter for a special volume of New Directions for Student Leadership (due out in 2017).
 Much of the content on this website has been cited through a number of books and manuscripts.

 Chapter Title: “The Digital Age of Student Affairs” (New Directions for Student Services)